martn2023/github-talent-finder-data-engineering/README.md

 <br>
 <br>

 # III.
-Defining "good" engineers (just an illustration, not set in stone):
+Methodology (illustrative example) for discovering talent:
-1. have relevant repos:
+1. have relevant repos, for example if I was looking for a Minecraft developer:
-   a) tags match my searched keywords e.g. "machine learning"
-   b) repo was updated recently
+   1. topics tagged should include "minecraft", but most repos don't even have tags
+   2. repos are ignored if over 25 topics are tagged, to block repos that are gaming the system or have trouble prioritizing in their communication.
+Google uses this same threshold for their Careers web site
+   2. Since most repos don't even use manual topic tags, we can look at primary language "mcfunction" as a surefire way to know the repo is focused on Minecraft
-   c) repo has at least 10 commits, a minimum file size, and was created at least 4 days ago, as a heuristic for intensity and depth
+   3. The repo has at least 30 commits and a file size of at least 1 megabyte, to show some level of intensity
-   d) repo is externally validated by at least 1 star

-2. who are accessible:
+   4. Updated within the last 6 months, so we know the skills are fresh
+   5. External validation in the form of +3 stars

+2. tied to suitable profiles:
-   a) profiles are from an individual, not an organization
+   1. profiles are from an individual, not an organization
-   b) GitHub profiles show a method for contacting e.g.e-mail address, personal web site, LinkedIn pages, or Twitter handles
+   2. shows a method for contacting e.g.e-mail address, personal web site, LinkedIn pages, or Twitter handles
-   c) priority given to profiles with 2 or more relevant repos
+   3. priority given to profiles with 2 or more relevant repos
-   d) profiles deprioritized if too many followers or stars
+   4. profiles deprioritized if too many followers or stars (too much competition)

-that have relevant skills, but other recruiters haven't seen yet.

 # IV.
 Screenshots (illustrative, but not comprehensive):